eddieblu/.github/profile/webServices/startupService/startupService.md

 Doing this will make this deliverable of your startup available from `https://startup.yourdomainname`.

+> [!NOTE]
+>
+> If after your deployed your startup to your production environment the browser displays a `502` error you should consult the [instruction](../troubleshoot502/troubleshoot502.md) on resolving this error.
+Most likely the problem is that you do not have the required project structure or you are installing your NPM dependencies to the wrong application `package.json`.

 ## 🚀 Deliverable

 1. Review and deploy Simon Service